-Fixed payments (including in substance fixed payments) less any lease incentive receivable;

-Variable lease payments that are based on an index or a rate;

-amounts expected to be payable by the lessee under residual value guarantees;

-the exercise price of a purchase option if the lessee is reasonably certain to exercise that option; and

-Payment of penalties for terminating the lease when the Company is reasonably certain to exercise the exit option at the lease commencement date.
+- Fixed payments (including in substance fixed payments) less any lease incentive receivable - Variable lease payments that are based on an index or a rate - amounts expected to be payable by the lessee under residual value guarantees - the exercise price of a purchase option if the lessee is reasonably certain to exercise that option and - Payment of penalties for terminating the lease when the Company is reasonably certain to exercise the exit option at the lease commencement date.

 The Company applies the practical expedient by the standard allowing not to separate the lease component from other service components included in its lease agreements.
-Accordingly, all fixed payments provided for in the lease agreement, whatever their nature, are included in the lease liability.